TosbackCgusBridge-Bot/CGUs-versions/Nature/Privacy Policy.md

 **How we collect information:**  In addition to the information gathered as described above, there is a technology called "cookies" that can be used to provide you with tailored information from a website.
 A cookie is an element of data that a website can send to your browser, which may then – depending on your web browser’s settings – store it on your system.
 For example, some pages on the Website use cookies so that The Nature Conservancy can better serve you when you return to the Website.
 Depending on the type of browser you use, you can probably set it to notify you when you receive a cookie, giving you the chance to accept or reject it.
 However, please note that disabling cookies may prevent you from taking advantage of certain features on the Website.
 Please note that our system may not respond to some or all Do Not Track requests.

-**How we protect information:**  The Nature Conservancy attempts to protect against the loss, misuse and alteration of your personal information.
-Our servers are protected by reasonable physical and electronic security.
+**How we protect information:**  The Nature Conservancy has taken certain physical, administrative and technical steps to safeguard customer information which may include but are not limited to password restricted access to personal information and encrypting data where applicable.
+We take efforts to help ensure the security, integrity and confidentiality of customer information. however, no transmission or electronic storage of information can be guaranteed to be 100% secure.

 **Children:** This Website is not directed toward children under 13 years of age nor does The Nature Conservancy knowingly collect information from children under 13.
 If you are under 13, please do not submit any personally identifiable information to The Nature Conservancy.

 **Choice:**  The Nature Conservancy may share your name and postal address with organizations that offer products and services that we believe may interest you.
 You have the right to opt-out of such information sharing.
 The Nature Conservancy may also use your personal information to send you surveys or email messages about Nature Conservancy projects, events, and services.
 You may also choose to **opt-out of receiving email** and information from The Nature Conservancy.
 Finally, you may choose to de-activate your Nature Conservancy membership.
-To opt-out or change your preferences at any time, **click here to send an email to request deactivation of your membership or to make any other change**.
+To opt-out or change your preferences at any time, **Click here to send an email to request deactivation of your membership or to make any other change**.

 If you prefer, you may opt-out by calling our Member Care Team toll-free at (800) 628-6860 Monday through Friday between 9:00 am and 5:00 pm Eastern Time.